 The Company's principal asset is the Marimaca Copper Project (the "Marimaca Project"), located in the Antofagasta Region of northern Chile.
-The Marimaca Project comprises a set of claims (the "1-23 Claims"), properties 100% owned and optioned by the Company.
-When combined with the adjacent La Atómica, Atahualpa, Olimpo & Cedric, Llanos & Mercedes and other claims over which Marimaca Copper has the right to explore and exploit resources, this larger combined area is referred to as the "Marimaca District".
+The Marimaca Project comprises a set of claims (the "1-23 Claims"), properties 100% owned and optioned by the Company, combined with the adjacent La Atómica and Atahualpa claims over which Marimaca Copper has the right to explore and exploit resources and where the most intensive exploration activities have been focused; this larger area is referred to as the "Marimaca District".

 On May 27, 2020, Coro Mining Corp. changed its name to Marimaca Copper Corp. and commenced trading on the Toronto Stock Exchange under the symbol "MARI".
-The Company's registered office is Suite 2610, Oceanic Plaza, 1066 West Hastings Street, Vancouver, British Columbia, Canada.
+The Company's registered office is Suite 2400, 745 Thurlow Street, Vancouver, British Columbia, Canada.